top of page

 Crusader Period 1099–1291 AD

-• 1099 – Crusaders (Catholic armies from Rome) conquer Jerusalem and many parts of Israel.
+• 1099 – In response to the destruction of many churches in the Holy Land by the Muslims in 1009 AD, the Crusaders (Catholic armies from Rome) conquered Jerusalem and many parts of Israel.

 • 1147 – Second Crusade arrives in the Holy Land.

 • 1187 – Destruction of the Crusader army by Muslim leader Saladin.
-Collapse of Crusader Kingdom begins.
+The collapse of the Crusader Kingdom begins.

 • 1265 – Mamelukes, led by Sultan Beybars, conquer the Holy Land.